 John screaming at Regina about the grudge he's felt against her for her knowing the truth about the switch, but keeping Daphne out of his life.

-John and Kathryn's marital problems — he's fine with the status quo, and she is unhappy and seeking a change in the routine.
-As with most marital issues in Real Life, both parties are being obstinate and unwilling to hear each other out.
+John and Kathryn's marital problems — he was fine with the status quo, and she was unhappy and seeking a change in the routine.
+As with most marital issues in Real Life, both parties were obstinate and unwilling to hear each other out.